bowenxin/lung_seg_interactive/README.md

 # Interactive Lung Tumour Segmentation Software
 An open source software for Interactive Lung Tumour segmentation based on **Matlab** GUI.
-The underlying segmentation algorithm was based on Random Walker while prior knowledge can be integrated into segmentation interactively using seeds.
-The developped tumor segmentation framework was used in research project for survival analysis of locally advanced non-small cell lung cancer based on CT images.
+This software provides a tool to integrate prior knowledge of clinical experts using a few seeds with data-driven algorithms based on Random Walker.
+The graphical interface provides view-mode and draw-mode for image viewing and seed drawing respectively.
+It has been used in the research project for survival analysis of local advanced non-small cell lung cancer using CT images.

 # Functions
 1) CT Image Loading